cncf/techdocs/docs/analytics.md

 - **Help center** resource: [Migrate from Universal Analytics to Google Analytics 4][migration-help]

-### Stage 1 - create a GA4 site tag
+### Stage 0 - preparation

-Objectives:

-- The main objective of this stage is to **create a GA4 site tag** using the GA4 setup assistant from your existing UA console.
-- A secondary goal is ensure that the new GA4 site tag can process data along side the UA site tag.
-This won't be possible unless your project's website already uses or can be upgraded to use the `gtag.js` analytics library.
-  Details follow.

-Follow these steps:
+In preparation for the migration, follow these steps:

-1.  **Create an issue** over the project's website with the title "Setup Google Analytics 4" and link to [Issue #108][].
+1.  **Create an issue** over your project's website with the title "Migrate to Google Analytics 4 (GA4)", and link to [Issue #108][].
 For example, see the issues opened for the pilot projects listed in #108.

 2. Determine which **analytics library** your project's website is using.